ctan01/CSC322Project/README.md

-NEW STUFF!!!!!!!!!!!!!
-taboo word is working now on create new post. for detail go down to taboo word section, evidence is saved as picture in the git demote base on rep score is also working now. evidence and detail are same as above
+NEW STUFF ADDED AFTER PRESENTATION taboo word is working now on create new post. for detail go down to taboo word section, evidence is saved as picture in the git demote base on rep score is also working now. evidence and detail are same as above.
+Fixed bug for connecting profile page to UserData.csv.

 # CSC322Project